-1. In the module navigation menu, select Admin > Application Settings > SIS Management.
-The SIS Admin Preferences page appears, displaying the Query Paths workspace.

-2. In the left pane, select SRS Project Settings.

-The SRS Project Settings workspace appears.

-3. Next to the categories that you want to specify as required, select the check box, and then select Save.
+- 1. In the Applications menu, navigate to ADMIN > Application Settings > SIS Management.
+The SIS Admin Preferences page appears, displaying the Query Paths workspace. - 2.
+In the left pane, select SRS Project Settings. - The SRS Project Settings workspace appears. - 3.
+Next to the categories that you want to specify as required, select the check box, and then select Save.